robertroessler/rwip/README.md

 Possible items to work on - for myself or collaborators include

+* make RWip *not* activate the designated "inactivity" app if the user appears to be gaming or watching a [fullscreen] video - actually, *any* fullscreen app...
+DONE!

 * enable RWip to be yet another "always run on system start-up" app...
 DONE!

 * a smarter "auto-sizing" algorithm for layout of the UI, as the current one is